 - → Periodic review of strategies, plans or blueprints, alongside certain identified metrics. - → Market inquiries typically conducted by regulatory bodies to assess the functioning of particular markets as well as barriers to innovation.
 Lately, market inquiries have covered not only assessments of competition in markets but also, effects of technological platforms on privacy, consumer wellness, and effects on small businesses.
 Such inquiries can extend beyond these aspects to assess effects of technological systems across various groups, such as different classes of consumers, different genders, abilities etc. - → Ethical and Societal Impact Assessments could be periodically conducted to monitor impact of AI systems on different societal groups, and the role of law in enabling certain outcomes.
 Some countries also mandate regular AI/algorithmic audits to promote the development of ethical AI.
-For instance, Singapore operates an AI testing toolkit "AI Verify" that allows users and businesses to test AI models against specific recognized AI Governance principles. - → Regulatory sandboxes, and Pilot Programs.
+For instance, Singapore operates an AI testing toolkit "AI Verify" that allows users and businesses to test AI models against specific recognized AI Governance principles.172 - → Regulatory sandboxes, and Pilot Programs.
 These, already covered in chapter 6, can provide useful information on how new technologies affect society and the right regulatory response for those technologies. - → Data Protection Impact Assessments could be mandated for high risk projects.
-What constitutes a "high risk" project would need to be defined in order to ensure clarity.
+What constitutes a "high risk" project would need to be defined in order to ensure clarity. - → Feedback channels to allow the receipt of continuous feedback from different stakeholders is useful.
+Such feedback can provide useful lines of inquiry for broader impact assessments or market inquiries, whichever is appropriate. - → Independent research.
+Governments can also collaborate more effectively with interdisciplinary researchers who work on themes related to AI development and society.
+In addition to finding valuable research, they can also commission independent studies on various themes.

-&lt;sup>172 AI Verify Foundation, "What Is AI Verify - AI Verify Foundation," July 9, 2024, https://aiverifyfoundation.sg/what-is-ai-verify/.
+172 Al Verify Foundation, "What Is Al Verify - Al Verify Foundation," July 9, 2024, https://aiverifyfoundation.sg/what-is-ai-verify/.